kbull136/asg-02-instructions/milestone-03.md

 - [ ] You only populate the Country List and Country Details using JS; all other data that **can** be pulled in from the database **is** pulled in from the database and presented via PHP.

+- [ ] All DB access is via PDO.
+No mysqli is used.

 ## Perkable Requirements